-September Total Phosphorus concentrations were: Basin 1 11 μg/L at the surface, 10 μg/L in the thermocline and 16 μg/L at bottom while Basin 2 18 μg/L at the surface, 16 μg/L in the thermocline and 28 μg/L at bottom.
-All of these results are slightly higher than 2016.
-2015 and 2014 data showed lower TP results with a slight increase in 2017, even though more oxygen was present during much of the sampling periods.
-Note: The levels are still under the 30 μg/L level, which we hope to avoid.
-The shoreline readings from sites 3A (13 $\mu$ g/L), 3B (11 $\mu$ g/L) and 3D (11 $\mu$ g/L) while the tributaries overall ranged from 13 μg/L to 35 μg/L. In years past, Stream #9 was the highest of the readings, in 2016 McCormick showed the higher reading, and in 2017, Glenn Creek had the highest reading at 35 μg/L. The shoreline and tributary September samplings showed higher levels of TP, with numerous results considered slightly elevated-to-elevated.
-Additional tributary upstream testing done in September did find slightly elevated phosphorus levels in Stream 9 (22 μg/L -34 μg/L).
-Stream #9 was the only location sampled based on high results found in 2016.
-The September readings show that overall, slightly higher phosphorus concentrations are found in the tributaries and that internal loading was not a large contributing factor to TP in 2017 (or in 2016).
-The 2017 data shows the TP has increased slightly in both Basins, but still well below historical data that has been elevated.
-Past data has shown that Basin 2 is routinely higher in concentrations than Basin 1, which is expected due to the fetch and potential lack of oxygen of Portage Lake.
+September Total Phosphorus concentrations were: Basin 1 7 $\mu$ g/L at the surface, 7 $\mu$ g/L in the thermocline and 7 $\mu$ g/L at bottom while Basin 2 7 $\mu$ g/L at the surface, 11 $\mu$ g/L in the thermocline and 7 $\mu$ g/L at bottom.
+All of these results are decreased from 2017.
+In 2017, levels were increased from 2016, so this is an excellent sign for Portage Lake Note: The levels are still under the 30 $\mu$ g/L level, which we hope to avoid.
+The shoreline readings from sites 3A (7 $\mu$ g/L), 3B (10 $\mu$ g/L) and 3D (7 $\mu$ g/L) while the tributaries overall ranged from 7 $\mu$ g/L to 19 $\mu$ g/L, all of which are reduced from the spring samplings and from the 2017 September samplings.
+In years past, Stream #9 was the highest of the readings, in 2016 McCormick showed the higher reading, and in 2018, McCormick was still high compared to the other

+Tributaries.
+The shoreline and tributary September samplings showed higher levels of TP compared to the basins, with numerous results considered slightly elevated-to-elevated.
+Additional tributary upstream testing done in September did not find elevated phosphorus levels in Stream 9, wherewas in the past; this was a large concern.
+Stream #9 was the only location sampled based on high results found in 2016 and 2017.

+The September readings show that overall, slightly higher phosphorus concentrations are found in the tributaries and that internal loading was not a large contributing factor to TP in 2018.
+The 2018 data shows the TP has decreased slightly in both Basins, and still well below historical data.
+Past data has shown that Basin 2 is routinely higher in concentrations than Basin 1, which is expected due to the fetch and potential lack of oxygen of Portage Lake; however, the last few years of data has shown a declining trend.

-See below graphs of TP concentrations from 2017.
+See below graphs of TP concentrations from 2018.
 Basin 1 and 2 are graphed using data previously collected on Portage Lake (via various sources, provided to PLM via the Portage Lake Watershed Forever website with permission from the committee).

-Graph 5: Total Phosphorus - Deep Hole Basins 1, 2 (2009-2017) (deep water sample)
+Graph 5: Total Phosphorus - Deep Hole Basins 1, 2 (2009-2018) (deep water sample)

 There have been a few spikes in TP over time, an overall decrease in 2013 and a large spike in Basin 1 in 2014, likely an outlier based on 2015 and 2016 results.
 Basin 2, which has been higher in TP, had the same results in 2015 and 2016, showing a DECLINING trend in overall TP in Portage Lake!
-The 2017 results, although show a trend up, are far below data collected from 2009-2012.
-Note: Basin 2 May 2009 sample is not graphed as the reading of 340 ug/L is an extreme outlier and not reflective of the overall lake results.
+The 2017 results, although show a trend up, are far below data collected from 2009-2012.in 2018, TP concentrations having declined, showing a downward trend for TP in Portage Lake Note: Basin 2 May 2009 sample is not graphed as the reading of 340 ug/L is an extreme outlier and not reflective of the overall lake results.

-Graph 6: Total Phosphorus & Dissolved Oxygen - Deep Hole Basin 1, (2009-2017) (deep water sample)
+Graph 6: Total Phosphorus & Dissolved Oxygen - Deep Hole Basin 1, (2009-2018) (deep water sample)

 Internal loading can take place when dissolved oxygen levels decrease.
 2015 and 2016 results show decreased DO levels, which again can cause internal loading, but no evidence of any increases in TP concentrations are found.
-In 2017, DO levels throughout the summer were better, but a slight increase in TP concentrations was found.
+In 2018, DO levels throughout the summer were better and a decrease in TP concentrations was found.
+There is no indication of internal loading taking place.

-Graph 7: Total Phosphorus & Dissolved Oxygen - Deep Hole Basin 2, (2009-2017) (deep water sample)
+Graph 7: Total Phosphorus & Dissolved Oxygen - Deep Hole Basin 2, (2009-2018) (deep water sample)